joel113/documentation-cheatsheet/vim.md

 `A` - Append at the of the line and enter the insert mode

+`Shift + i` - Enter the insert mode from the visual (block) mode

+`Esc` - Applies changes to the whole block if in the insert mode from the visual (block ) mode

 ## Delete

 `dw` - Delete from the current position to the beginning of the next word